KATBlackCoder/Translate-AI/@memory-bank/frontend_architecture.md

 *   **Store Definition:** All Pinia stores will be defined using the **Setup Store** syntax (i.e., a function that returns an object of reactive properties and methods, similar to Vue 3's `setup()` function).
 This approach aligns best with Nuxt 3 and the Composition API, offering greater flexibility and composability.

 *   **`settings.ts`**: Holds application-level settings and configuration data.
-This includes lists of available languages (`languageOptions`) and translation engines (`engineOptions`) for selection in the UI.
+This includes lists of available languages (`languageOptions`) and translation engines (`engineOptions`) for selection in the UI (types for these options are in `~/types/setting.ts`).
 In the future, it will also manage user preferences like API keys, default language selections, themes, etc.
 *   **`translation.ts`**: Focuses on the operational aspects of performing a translation.
 It handles the state for an active batch translation process: loading indicators, storing the translated strings (including any errors per string), and any overall errors from the batch translation command.
-(The `TranslatableStringEntry` and `TranslatedStringEntry` interfaces are currently defined here but are candidates for a shared types file.)
+Imports `TranslatableStringEntry` and `TranslatedStringEntry` interfaces from `~/types/translation.ts`.
 *   **`project.ts`**: Manages state related to the game project itself: selected folder path, game engine detection results, extracted translatable strings, and any errors during these initial project processing steps.
 It also handles the state and actions for the output ZIP file: `tempZipPath` (path after backend reconstruction), `finalZipSavedPath` (path after user saves it), `saveZipError`, `openFolderError`, and `isLoadingSaveZip`.
 It includes actions like `selectProjectFolder`, `extractProjectStrings`, `reconstructAndPackageFiles`, `saveProjectZip`, and `showProjectZipInFolder`.
+Imports `RpgMakerDetectionResultType` from `~/types/project.ts` and translation-related types from `~/types/translation.ts`.
 Its `$reset()` method clears its own state and triggers a reset of batch translation state in `translation.ts`, ensuring a clean slate when a new project is chosen.
 *   **`glossary.ts`**: (Future) Glossary terms and management state.

 ## 5. Composables